 Building on the observation that in vivo cells harbour multiple proviruses, the question we ask here is how many viruses infect a cell in vivo?
 It is known that proviruses are accompanied by unintegrated forms in the nucleus.
 By extensive sequencing of cloned PCR material from microdissected nuclei from human splenocytes, the number of discrete sequences asymptote to a finite number.
 The ratio of unintegrated/integrated DNA is ~ 10-20.
 Using infected PBMCs, as opposed to established T cell lines, and the proteasome inhibitor epoxomycin we have shown by TaqMan quantitation of nascent DNA formation that the proteasome degrades up to 75% of incoming virions.
 Combining the two studies the fraction of HIV RNA that gets converted into a provirus could be as low as 1:100.
 Hence, as a splenocyte may harbour 3-4 proviruses in vivo, this means that the cell was originally infected by ~300-400 virions.
 The high ratio and wide range in the number of virions making it to the provirus indicates a substantial stochastic component to the infection process.

 Among the many HIV/SIV immunogens, only some attenuated live viral vaccines have afforded strong protection against intravenous challenge with a pathogenic SIV isolate.
 They have invariably been obtained by deleting gene segments.
-To date there has been a general inverse correlation between the degree of attenuation and protection.
 The exchange of the SIV promoter by other viral or cellular promoters may confer novel properties to the chimera, notably attenuation.
 Alternatively if viral expression is shifted away from the crucially important CD4+ T lymphocytes to other cells, such as macrophages and dentritic cells, this may preserve sufficient help to allow the immune system to contain infection.

-We have worked extensively on one particular chimera where the core SIV promoter just 3' of nef nd 5' of TAR has been replaced by the powerful immediate early promoter of human cytomegalovirus (CMV-IE).
-The chimera (SIVmegalo) grows to very low titres in vivo - median titres for 15 animals were <400 copies/ml.
+We have worked extensively on one particular chimera where the core SIV promoter just 3' of nef and 5' of TAR has been replaced by the powerful immediate early promoter of human cytomegalovirus (CMV-IE).
+The chimera (SIVmegalo) grows to very low titres in vivo - median titres for 15 animals were <1000 copies/ml.
 This represents >1000 fold reduction in peak viremia compared to the parental virus.
-When challenged by the pathogenic virus SIVmac251, viremia was contained by >1000 compared to naive controls.
-In view of this, novel promoter chimeras are being tested in pilot studies (Blancou et al., J. Virol;, Feb 2004).
-We hope to greatly improve the safety of SIVmegalo in protecting against SIVmac251 by the intravenous, vaginal and intrarectal routes.
-We would like to know where SIVmegalo is replicating, why it is so attenuated and learn as much as possible about the nature of the immune responses it induces.
-The long term course of SIVmegalo infection will become clear.
-We should have an answer to the physiological relevance of HIV core promoter polymorphism, as some insight into whether shifting tropism into macrophages and dentritic cells spares CD4+T lymphocytes.
+When challenged by the pathogenic virus SIVmac251, viremia was contained by >1000 compared to naive controls (Blancou et al., J. Virol;, Feb 2004).